Share on Facebook

 Lincoln prepares to launch seven new or improved vehicles into production in the next few years.

-'s global product chief, Derrick Kuzak, has said Ford will show some new or refreshed Lincoln products this year.
+Lincoln will have seven new or improved products by 2013.
+Ford's global product chief, Derrick Kuzak, has said Ford will show some new or refreshed Lincoln products this year.
 While the Lincolns get redesigned, they will be differentiated from Ford models by sheet metal, with their wheelbases and length of the front and rear overhangs.
 Some models will get unique powertrains mated with eight-speed transmissions.
 All of these changes are desperately needed if Lincoln as a brand is going to survive.

 So here's a basic future breakdown: Lincoln will be receiving a small crossover based on Ford's next-generation Kuga from Europe, possibly by the 2013 model year.
 The vehicle would sit on the global compact car platform currently underpinning the Focus.
 The American automaker is also considering a compact car for Lincoln, which may not arrive before the 2016 or even 2017 model year.
 The MKZ will also feature different styling from the Fusion.
 Sedans should be redesigned for the 2013 model year and move to Ford's global mid-sized platform.
 The MKZ could actually launch before the Fusion and Mondeo by a few months.